mrcepid-rap/mrcepid-makebgen/Readme.developer.md

 The test data in this repository uses the output from mrcepid-filterbcf.
 Please refer to the readme in mrcepid-filterbcf in order to generate the input data.

+The only requirement is that the data should be in the `test/test_data` directory.

 ## Running this app with additional computational resources

 This app has the following entry points: